wernight/kubernetes-che/README.md

 ----------------------

  * Requires clients to setup and use that SPDY Proxy (at least until [eclipse/che#1560](https://github.com/eclipse/che/issues/1560) is fixed)
- * Currently only [**listing some ports**](https://github.com/wernight/kubernetes-che/blob/master/kubernetes.yml#L285-L369): All ports in range 32768-65535 should point to the Pod running `docker:dind`.
-   One way would be to delete the `che` Service, and instead of using a Deployment, directly create a Pod named `che` (but I don't like that idea).
-Another idea is just to wait for issue [eclipse/che#1560](https://github.com/eclipse/che/issues/1560).
-If needed, one can update `/proc/sys/net/ipv4/ip_local_port_range` to limit the port range, see [docker/docker#13322](https://github.com/docker/docker/issues/13322).
  * Long lived HTTP requests like the terminal, or possibly other parts, seem to disconnect after a while if there was no I/O. Not tested which part is responsible for this issue.